 But be truthful – don’t be pretend to be something you’re not.
 Make sure your speech sounds like you and accurately conveys who you are and what you do.

-Practise and perfect
+Practise and perfect your elevator speech

 Practise your speech until it sounds natural, not rehearsed.
-A poorly delivered speech is unlikely to interest your audience, so read it out loud then try it on some friends and get their feedback.
+A poorly delivered speech is unlikely to interest your audience.
+So read it out loud then try it on some friends and get their feedback.

 Finally, look for opportunities to use your new speech: at a networking event or in a cold call, perhaps?
 Or update your LinkedIn profile or use it in an email.